top of page

 [ me ]

-A registered Citizen of Métis Nation-Saskatchewan, Elena's Métis ancestry flows primarily through the Duck Lake/St. Laurent de Grandin area back to the Red River Settlement in Manitoba; her European/settler roots connect her to Germany and to Shropshire, England.
+A registered Citizen of Métis Nation-Saskatchewan, Elena's Métis ancestry flows primarily through the Duck Lake/St. Laurent de Grandin area back to the Red River Settlement in Manitoba (family names: Cardinal, Laframboise, Lafontaine, Moreau, Pelletier, Smith); her European/settler roots connect her to Germany and to Shropshire, England.
 Elena was born with clubfoot in both feet, and underwent corrective surgery at age three.
 She was also born with a progressive, degenerative muscle disease known as Charcot-Marie-Tooth disease, and she experiences severe anxiety, depression, and OCD.

 ∞